homermultitext/hmt-editors-template/README.md

-Template for creating editorial repositories to use in the Homer Multitext project virtual machine.
+Template for editorial repositories to use in the Homer Multitext project.

-The current template is intended for use with the HMT project virtual machine used in summer, 2019, and includes validation of features unique to the Upsilon 1.1 and Venetus B manucripts that are the focus of our work in summer, 2019..
+The current template was used in the HMT 2020 Summer Experience.
+It is pre-configured for work on the Venetus B and the Escorial, Upsilon 1.1 manuscripts; the `mom2020.sc` script for validation and verification assesses only:

+- all data can be assembled into a citable digital library
+- all indexed relations in the `dse` directory are validated and verified
+- character set usage for *Iliad* editions is validated and verified.

-## 2020
+## Using this template outside the 2020 Summer Experience

-- includes codex models for 4 MSS
-- new config system isolated in `textConfig` dir
+### Configuring other texts

+The template includes codex models for four manuscripts:  in addition to the Venetus B and the Upsilon 1.1, it includes the Venetus and British Library Burney 86  ("the Townley Homer").
+To work on any of those four manuscripts, you need to configure entries for your chosen manuscripts' texts in the `.cex` files in the `textConfig` directory.
+(If you want to work with other Homeric manuscripts, you'll need to add codex models for them to the `codices-catalog` and `codices-data` directories.)

+The four files in `textConfig` are:

+- `catalog.cex` provides basic bibligoraphic information about each text
+- `citation.cex` defines how the citation scheme maps on to the concrete document.
+(These two files provide the information used by the `fromFiles` method of the `TextRespositorySource` object: see [API](https://cite-architecture.github.io/cite-api-docs/ohco2/api/edu/holycross/shot/ohco2/TextRepositorySource$.html).)
+- `readers.cex` maps texts onto classes that can generate plain-text editions from XML markup
+- `orthographies.cex` maps texts onto classes than can be generate a classified tokenization

+### Validation and verification

 - new pluggable validation/verification in mom2020

-## Overview of files and directory layout

--  `collections/validation.cex`.
-Records of editorial status of pages you have worked on.
--   `dse`.
-Directory for files with DSE records.
-Files may be any name ending `.cex` but must begin with the header line `passage#imageroi#surface`
--   `editions/iliad`.
-TEI editions of *Iliads* go in this directory.
-The template file has the citation structured required by the HMT project.
--   `editions/scholia`.
-TEI editions of scholia to the *Iliad* go here.
-The template files have the citation structured required by the HMT project.
--  `editions/metsumm`.
-TEI editions of metrical  summaries of books of the *Iliad* go here.
-The template files have the citation structured required by the HMT project.
--  `header`.
-Header files used when compiling your entire repository into a single CEX file.
-You should not edit these files.
--   `paleography`.
-Directory for files with paleographic observations.
-Files may be any name ending `.cex` but must begin with the header line `observation#text#image#comments`.
--   `scripts/mom2019.sc`.
-The scala script used in validating and verifying your work.
--   `template-copy-paste`.
-Some handy files for copying and pasting hard-to-type characters, a complete block of XML for a new scholion, and other reference material.
--   `validation`.
-Reports on validating your work are written to this directory.